 I have to say I was very impressed by Topaz Sharpen AI and Topaz Denoise AI.
 Both did their jobs exceptionally well and seemed to overlap one anothers' functionality quite nicely.
 I've always struggled with which to do first - removing noise and applying sharpening seem very much the same activity, you don't want to remove noise and lose detail that then can't be sharpened, while you also don't want to sharpen any noise.
 So it's great to see Denoise AI have some sharpening tools and Sharpen AI have some noise reduction tools.
 I was also blown away at how Topaz managed to find intense details in areas that no other app seemed able to.
 And that's when it occurred to me what these tools - and especially the Sharpen AI tool were probably doing.

-If I'm broadly correct here, then this creates some really challenging questions for photographers.
+So if indeed I'm correct, and new information is being added to the image, then this creates some really challenging questions for photographers.
 Is a photo sharpened in such tools still your image?
 Is it still a faithful representation of what was in front of the camera, or is it an approximation based on what similar images look like?
 While photoshop allows entire backgrounds to be swapped out, this seems to be doing similar both on an extreme micro level, a matter of pixels at a time.
 There are already examples of photography competitions specifically banning the use of AI/ML editing tools (discussed here).

 But what about others apps that use AI and ML in their workflow, such as masking tools that can identify subjects?
 And the in camera systems that rely on AI and ML, such as subject / eye recognition for focusing?
 I feel there is a distinction though.
 These examples are technologies that help improve your ability to capture and edit an image, but crucially the photographer is still in the driving seat.
 They are tools that enable you to capture the scene in front of you in pixel form and then edit those specific pixels.
 But where an area of pixels making up a blurry area of an image are being replaced with new pixels to create what the computer expects to be there then there's a difference.